 This step is usually required for PDFs created from scanned documents.
 If you can easily select a line of text and then copy and paste it elsewhere, your PDF is ready for annotation.
 Otherwise, consult these instructions for getting your PDF ready for annotation.

-If you are using the bookmarklet for Firefox and other browsers, you can skip this part.
+If you are using the bookmarklet for Firefox, you can skip this part.
 Chrome users will need to make a one-time adjustment to the browser’s default settings by following the steps below.

 Note: You will only need to go through this process once if you are signed into Chrome.
 Even if you use a different computer, Chrome will remember your preferences once you sign in to your profile.